richielionell/richielionell.github.io/_posts/2013-09-06-using-viralheats-sentiment-analysis-API-through-excel-2013.md

 That is cool!
 How about trying a 'sentiment analysis' of Robert Frost's 'The Road Not Taken'?

-Now try using the `webservice` & `filterxml` functions together in the same cell like this;
+Now try using the `webservice` and `filterxml` functions together in the same cell like this;

 ![](http://db.tt/N8E6oOpY)